Last updated Feb 12, 2020

 When using multiple UI Kit components, you must wrap them in a fragment (<>) block because a function can only return one top-level component.
 In the example below <> acts as a wrapper for the other UI Kit components.

-You’ll update one of these components to display the number of comments on a page.
+You’ll add a new component to display the number of comments on a page.

 1. Start the tunnel by running: